Travel to Mozambique FAQ

-Get all the information you need about Mozambique holiday packages here and find all the frequently asked questions on travel to Mozambique answered.
-Is Mozambique safe?
+All questions answered and is it safe to travel to Mozambique now?
 We cover all the inside information about safety, visas, border posts, the best time to travel and the best deals on the finest beach resorts and lodges.
 Ask us anything and we have an answer – what the weather is like, where to see whales, money issues and where to go with a family.
 What is the food like, is there malaria and where can you go on safari too?

-• Travel to Mozambique?
+• Why travel to Mozambique?

 Mozambique features some truly magnificent Indian Ocean beaches, completely untouched by mass tourism and far from the madding crowds.
 Add to this excellent snorkelling and scuba-diving, charming boutique lodges and magical sunsets.
 The gorgeous islands of the Bazaruto Archipelago rival the best islands of the Maldives and Mauritius combined!
 Mozambique is also an emerging safari destination boasting world-class lodges and Gorongosa National Park is one of Mozambique’s flagship conservation areas with a visionary restoration project in place.
 Go and see the top cultural and historical hotspot too on Ilha de Mozambique and Ibo Island.